 Mr. Lightstone: Thank you, Mr. Chairman.
 Thank you minister for committing to share the contents of that MOU with the committee.
 I agree with your standpoint in moving in the same direction as the other territorial statutory corporations or agencies.
-So you had indicated that NHC is intending to move in the direction of Qulliq Energy Corporation in their own delegated staffing authority, and looking at Qulliq Energy Corporation's organizational chart, it includes human resource division which includes seven positions.
+You had indicated that the NHC is intending to move in the direction of the Qulliq Energy Corporation in their own delegated staffing authority, and looking at the Qulliq Energy Corporation's organizational chart, it includes human resource division which includes seven positions.

-So my next question on this topic will be; I would like to ask the minister if he would be able to elaborate on the current status of NHC's human resources division.
+My next question on this topic will be; I would like to ask the minister if he would be able to elaborate on the current status of the NHC's human resources division.
 Thank you, Mr. Chairman.